ohm-app/amp/docs/_pages/Headphones/LinkBuds S.md

 **Ambient Sound Control**

-> [!NOTE]
-> The words marked as `---- ---- ----` change on every request.
+The words marked as `---- ---- ----` change on every request.
 Perhaps they are a counter or a nonce.
 `000000X0` is the payload number in case of split packets.
 Packets over 16 bytes are split into multiple packets.